 Add flour sifted with salt and soda and beat well.

 Bake in well-greased and lightly floured Santa Claus mold for twenty-five minutes on face, then for twenty minutes on back, in a moderate oven.
 Ice or leaveplain as preferred.

 SANTA CLAUS SPICE CAKE (from AUNT ELLEN’S COOKBOOK)

 This is from the 1929 Griswold booklet, so change it to suit your 21st-century style of baking.

 1 teaspoon Soda

 Cream shortening, and add sugar gradually while creaming.
 Work smooth all lumps.
-Add well beaten eggs and beat well.
-Sift together dry ingredients and add to mixture alternately with sour milk.
-Bake in a well greased and lightly floured Santa Claus mold 25 minutes on face side, then 20 minutes on the back in moderate oven.
+Add well-beaten eggs and beat well.
+Sift together dry ingredients and add to the mixture alternately with sour milk.
+Bake in a well-greased and lightly floured Santa Claus mold for 25 minutes on face side, then 20 minutes on the back side in moderate oven.
 Frost with any desired icing.

 ICING FOR SANTA CLAUS CAKE